anashank/snakeCHIPcorrelation/README.md

 # snakeCHIPcorrelation
-Snakemake pipeline for obtaining correlation plots from CHIPseq BAM files
+Snakemake pipeline for obtaining correlation plots from CHIPseq BAM files.
+Refer to deeptools docs for more details (https://deeptools.readthedocs.io/en/develop/content/example_usage.html)

 # Before running
 In the `config.yaml` file you should include details of samples to be analyzed parameters for obtaining the required plots using deeptools.
 Refer deeptools documentation for further details.